C3. Coding

 Assessment can be carried out through…

-• Choose a few codes to present to the class.
-The choice can be made by asking for volunteers or by strategically selecting codes that emphasize the learning goals of familiarizing students with the relative movements and positions of objects and simultaneous events.
+- Ask for volunteers or strategically select student-generated codes that emphasize the learning goals regarding relative movements and positions of objects and simultaneous events.

-• Ask the selected teams to present their code to the class.
-The team must explain their code and the rules of their obstacle course (what moves to make and how to win).
-Then, the class analyzes the code to try to predict who will win the race.
-Finally, the code is run to see which sprite will win.
+- Have the selected teams present their code to the class.
+Ask the team to explain the code and rules of their obstacle course (what moves to make and how to win).
+Instruct the presenting team to not tell the class who wins the race.
+For each presentation, have the class read the presented code and make a prediction as to who will win the race.
+Lastly, have the presenting team execute their code to show the class which sprite wins.

-• How do we make sure that both codes start at the same time?
+- How do we make sure that both sets of code start at the same time?
 (By clicking on the green flag)

 Example of a block allowing to start a sequence by clicking the sprite.